Shaylee1107/React-Space-Travel/README.md

 <h1>React Space Travel</h1>
-An interactive game written in React.JS with a mock API, where users act as a space commander who saves survivors from Earth's unhabitable enviroment.
+An interactive game written in React.JS with a mock API that alters the data in local storage, where users act as a space commander who saves survivors from Earth's unhabitable enviroment.

 <h2>Description</h2>
 This web application's users are commanders who will create and launch spacecrafts to evacuate humankind from the Earth.